-Cole Portis serves as the section head of Beasley Allen Law Firm’s Personal Injury and Product Liability Section.
+Cole Portis serves as the Section Head of the firm’s Personal Injury and Product Liability Section.
 He represents mothers and fathers who lost their children, spouses who lost their life-long mates, and severely injured children who will be unable to care for themselves due to unreasonably dangerous and defective products.

 In order to encourage the engineering and manufacture of safe consumer products, Cole prosecutes companies that manufacture defective automobiles, aircraft, ATVs, farm equipment, logging equipment, textile machines and other products.
-Cole and his staff have successfully handled more than 125 cases that were tried or resolved for more than one million dollars.
+Cole and his staff have successfully handled hundreds of cases that were tried or resolved for more than one million dollars.
 More importantly, Cole and his staff are blessed to be able to counsel and care for their clients.

 Awards and Ratings